-During the following hour, the young black guys, the armed mob and the police moved around in the neighborhood surrounding the pool.
+During the next hour, the young black men, the armed mob, and the police moved around in the neighborhood near the pool.
 One could sense the impending violence, but nothing happened.
 By dinner time, the tensions had dissipated.
-The mob was dispersed, as they had most likely gone home to get something to eat.
+The mob had dispersed—they had most likely gone home to get something to eat.

-Around a quarter to seven that same evening, around twenty young black men were queuing to get into the pool.
+Around a quarter to seven that same evening, around 20 young black men were queuing to get into the pool.
 They were told to “get out of here if you wanna stay out of trouble.”
-After some hesitation, they heeded this call and got up on a small hill offering a view of the swimming pool area.
+After some hesitation, they heeded this advice and got up on a small hill offering a view of the swimming pool area.

 The white mob reappeared a few minutes past seven, now bigger than before and mostly consisting of white teenagers, but also some adult men.
-“The only way to make these niggers understand is by hitting them over the head with a brick,” said an adult man.
+“The only way to make them understand is by hitting them over the head with a brick,” said an adult man.
 “But then the police might arrest me and throw me in jail,” a younger boy replied.
-“No, they won’t.
-Don’t worry about it.
+“No, they won’t,” said another adult, “Don’t worry about it.
 If you kill a nigger, you’ll get respect.”

-Rolland, a 20-year-old cement worker, discovered the disappointed black pool guests outside the fence: “There they are.
+Rolland, a 20-year-old cement worker, discovered the disappointed black pool guests outside the fence.
+“There they are.
 Let’s teach them a lesson.”
 A short chase ensued.
-The black guys were surrounded after just a few minutes and a vicious beating ensued.
-Most of the black guys were in their early 20s, but some of them were as young as thirteen.
+The black men were surrounded after just a few minutes and a vicious beating ensued.
+Most of the black men were in their early 20s, but some of them were as young as 13.
 One of them, Arthur Goodin, took up a knife to defend himself and stabbed Rolland in the thigh.
-“The nigger stabbed me,” he cried.
+“He stabbed me,” cried Rolland.

 Everything stopped.
 The people in the mob looked at each other.
-It was as if an invisible boundary had been broken, whereupon the beating intensified.
-It didn’t abate until the mob caught sight of, and set off after, two black guys on bicycles.
-These two guys got away, but a man happened to come in the way of the mob and was beaten so savagely that he lost his ability to speak.
-Lying on the ground, he received kicks to the head from a 16-year-old boy.
+It was as if an invisible boundary had been crossed, and the beatings intensified.
+It didn’t abate until the mob caught sight of, and set off after, two black men on bicycles.
+These two men got away, but a man happened to get in the way of the mob and was beaten so savagely that he lost his ability to speak.
+While lying on the ground, a 16-year-old boy repeatedly kicked him in the head.

 The police were eventually able to disperse the mob and the injured victims were taken to the hospital.
 The documented injuries were extensive: knocked-out teeth, broken jaws, cracked skulls, incomplete scalpings, broken arms and legs, in addition to countless cuts and bruises.